Azerbaijan (Iran): Agriculture

-Grains, fruits, cotton, rice, nuts, and tobacco are the staple crops of the region.
+The principle crops of the region are grains, fruits, cotton, rice, nuts, and tobacco.

 Demographics

 People

-Iranian Azerbaijanis, are a Turkic-speaking people, of which are largely of Iranian origin and minority Caucasian.
+Iranian Azerbaijanis speak a Turkic language (Azerbaijani Turkic), but according to Richard Frye, Iranian Azerbaijanis largely descend from the pre-existing Iranian population who were gradually Turkicized following the influx of Oghuz nomads into the region in the Middle Ages.
 They number between 16 and 24 percent and between 15 and 16 million of Iran's population, and comprise by far the second-largest ethnic group in the nation.
-In the Azerbaijan region, the population consists mainly of Azeris.
-Azeris are the largest group in Iranian Azerbaijan, while Kurds are the second largest group and a majority in many cities of West Azerbaijan Province.
+In the region of Azerbaijan, the population consists mainly of Azerbaijanis.
+Azerbaijanis are the largest group in Iranian Azerbaijan, while Kurds are the second largest group and a majority in many cities of West Azerbaijan Province.
 Iranian Azerbaijan is one of the richest and most densely populated regions of Iran.
 Many of these various linguistic, religious, and tribal minority groups, and Azeris themselves have settled widely outside the region.
-The majority Azeris are followers of Shi'a Islam.
-The Iranian Azeris mainly reside in the northwest provinces, including the Iranian Azerbaijan provinces (East Azerbaijan, West Azerbaijan and Ardabil), Zanjan, as well as regions of the North to Hamadan County and Shara District in the East Hamadan Province, some regions Qazvin Province and also Azerbaijani minorities living in Markazi, Kordestan, Gilan and Kermanshah.
+The majority of Azerbaijanis are followers of Shi'a Islam.
+The Iranian Azeris mainly reside in the northwest provinces, including the provinces of Iranian Azerbaijan (East Azerbaijan Province, West Azerbaijan Province and Ardabil Province), Zanjan Province, as well as regions of the North to Hamadan County and Shara District in the East Hamadan Province, some regions Qazvin Province and also Azerbaijani minorities living in Markazi, Kordestan, Gilan, and Kermanshah.

 Smaller groups, such as Armenians, Assyrians, Kurds, Tats, Talyshs, Jews, Circassians, (and other Peoples of the Caucasus), and Persians also inhabit the region.